danfuzz/samizdat/doc/samizdat-0.md

 Reduces a stringlet to a single value, given a base value and a reducer function, operating in low-to-high index order (that is, this is a left-reduce operation).
-The given function is called once per stringlet element (character as an intlet), with three arguments: the last (or base) reduction result, the element, and its index number (zero-based).
+The given function is called once per stringlet element (character), with three arguments: the last (or base) reduction result, the element (as a single-character stringlet), and its index number (zero-based).
 The function result becomes the reduction result, which is passed to the next call of `function` or becomes the return value of the call to this function if it was the call for the final element.

 It is only valid for `function` to return void if it happens to be the final call to the function for the reduction, and if so this function